kubesphere/website/content/en/docs/project-user-guide/grayscale-release/blue-green-deployment.md

    {{< notice note >}}

-   - When you execute the command above, replace `demo-project` with your own project (i.e. namespace) name.
+   - When you run the command above, replace `demo-project` with your own project (i.e. namespace) name.
-   - If you want to execute the command from the web kubectl on the KubeSphere console, you need to use the account `admin`.
+   - If you want to run the command from the web kubectl on the KubeSphere console, you need to use the account `admin`.

    {{</ notice >}}